2008 Fall Global Media

 Pamela Wilson

 Pamela Wilson is program coordinator and associate professor of communication at Reinhardt College in Waleska, Georgia.
-She combines her dual backgrounds in anthropology and media studies in her teaching and […]
+She combines her dual backgrounds in anthropology and media studies in her teaching and research on various aspects of media and cultural representation, often from a historical perspective and with a special interest in the cultural politics of regional, […]

 Read More